Robpol86/robpol86.com/_posts/2010-07-03-Jetta-SportWagen-TDI.md

 ---
+category: vehicles
 layout: post
+modified: 2013-12-08
 title: Jetta SportWagen TDI
-category: vehicles
-modified: 2013-12-08
-comments: true
-share: true
 ---

 Sometime in September 2009, I set my eyes on a Jetta SportWagen TDI as my next car (I was then driving a 2000 F-150).